autowarefoundation/autoware/control/autoware_operation_mode_transition_manager/README.md

 ## Design

-A rough design of the relationship between `operation_mode_transition_manager`` and the other nodes is shown below.
+A rough design of the relationship between `autoware_operation_mode_transition_manager`` and the other nodes is shown below.

 ![transition_rough_structure](image/transition_rough_structure.drawio.svg)